dantekansepa/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles displays all the files including hidden files 5-listfilesdigitonly this one displays the file digits in a directory 6-firstdirectory creates a directory in another directory
+4-listmorefiles displays all the files including hidden files 5-listfilesdigitonly this one displays the file digits in a directory 6-firstdirectory creates a directory in another directory 7-movethatfile this one moves a file from one diretory to another